-This service plan was prepared under the board's direction in accordance with the Budget Transparency and Accountability Act and the BC Reporting Principles.
-It is consistent with government's strategic priorities and fiscal plan, and the board is responsible for its contents, including measure and target selection.
+This revised Service Plan was prepared under the Board's direction in accordance with the Budget Transparency and Accountability Act and the BC Reporting Principles.
+It is consistent with government's strategic priorities and fiscal plan, and the Board is responsible for its contents, including measure and target selection.

-All significant assumptions, policy decisions and identified risks as of January 2009 have been considered.
+All significant assumptions, policy decisions and identified risks as of August 2009 have been considered.
 The measures are consistent with the ITA mandate and goals, and focus on critical aspects of performance.
 Targets have been set based on an assessment of the ITA's operating environment, forecast conditions, risk assessment and past performance, and specific rationales are elaborated on below.